oliverjam/oliverjames-v3/src/blog/complete-guide-to-making-web-pages/index.md

 <link rel="icon" href="/favicon.ico">
 ```

 Some browsers will automatically request and use a file named `favicon.ico` if they find one, but it's best to be explicit.
-There are lots of different formats for larger icons and different platforms, so it's best to use [a generator](https://realfavicongenerator.net) to create all the files you might need.
+There are lots of different formats for larger icons and different platforms, so it's best to use [a favicon generator](https://realfavicongenerator.net) to create all the files you might need.

 ### The meta description tag